Knee Replacement ( Video Link - Knee Replacement )

-We understand that it is not easy to accept surgery as an op_on.
+We understand that it is not easy to accept surgery as an option.
 Patients have apprehensions related to success of the operation and the process of undergoing surgery.
-This is the reason that patients often come for surgery when it is too late, and by then the results of surgery become inferior.
+This is the reason that patients often delay surgery as much as they can, and come for it only when they can't manage - often too late.
+It is well-known that results of surgery are best when done early and at a good age.
 It is in this background that we decided to educate our patients and help them in making an informed decision.
-We truly believe that knee replacement is a lifechanging operation.
+We truly believe that knee replacement is a life-changing operation.

 There are three main reasons why patients do not get knee replacement done:

-- They think that they will be able to manage with damaged knee for 'whatever life left'.
-We have seen patients who have spent years of their active life suffering, hoping that they will be able to avoid operation.
-But, what ul_mately happens is that their problem con_nues to increase, and they start compromising their life-style – stop going for walks, social events, etc. They get homebound or even wheelchair bound, and then and only then, they agree to undergo operation.
-They do regret though, when they come for operation, that they should have got it done earlier.
-They all have a wish that somebody should have explained to them what this operation is all about.
+- They think that they will be able to 'manage' with damaged knee for 'whatever life leƒt'.
+We have seen patients who have spent years of their active life suffering, hoping that they will be able to avoid operation, but what ultimately happens is that their condition continues to worsen, they start compromising – stop going for walks, social events, etc. They get homebound or even wheelchair bound.
+It is then and only then that they agree to undergo operation.
+They do regret though when they come for operation, that they should have got it done earlier.
+They all have a wish that somebody should have explained to them what it is all about.

-- They cannot afford the cost of surgery.
+- They cannot afford surgery.
 This is an unfortunate but a real reason, as the operation happens to be expensive.

 Know about your knee joint

 Knee joint is made of three bones – the thigh bone (femur), the leg bone (tibia), and the knee cap (patella).
-All these bones are covered with smooth-like-a-marble soft caps, called cartilage (Fig-1a).
+All these bones are covered with smooth-like-a-marble soG caps, called cartilage (Fig-1a).